 The second mechanism likely to contribute to spacebar-induced forgetting is a form of output interference induced by prior retrieval on the SP test.
 According to this hypothesis, learning to press a spacebar upon seeing a retrieval cue associates that cue with a novel button pressing response.
 Later, when that cue appears on the final SP memory test, it elicits, in parallel, retrieval of both the originally trained associate and the button press response, which compete for control of behavior.
 Quite often, participants may covertly retrieve the button press response on such a test but withhold it because they are aware that no button presses are required on the final test.
 However, the covert retrieval of the button press response on the SP test may lead to forgetting on the later IP test of the same target item, perhaps due to retrieval-induced forgetting effects, an effect that would not occur for Baseline items that were never associated to button press responses.
-Such an interference effect is compatible with our testing order effects in the Press Spacebar condition across Experiments 1 and 2, and the apparent absence of such effects for the retrieval-suppression condition, for which button presses were never associated to the No-Think cues.
+Such an interference effect is compatible with our testing order effects in the Press Spacebar condition across Experiments 1 and 2, and the apparent absence of such effects for the retrievalsuppression condition, for which button presses were never associated to the No-Think cues.
 Notably, this mechanism is qualitatively different from the recovery interference hypothesis, according to which the button press response is associated to the target itself, not the cue, and which causes forgetting by interference, not inhibition.

-Taken together, these findings indicate that, while button-press-induced forgetting can be replicated, any lasting forgetting effect produced by this manipulation does not arise from pressing the spacebar per se; rather, it arises as an artifact of the unusual trial-and-error task learning procedure adopted by Tomlinson et al.4.
-This method introduces unintended incentives for participants to suppress retrieval, in part, because they need to minimize errors during task-set selection.
-When this trial-and-error factor is controlled, button-press induced forgetting disappears overall, although a residual output interference component occurs.
-In contrast, when we controlled for trial-and error learning and eliminated output interference as a potential source of forget-ting, suppression-induced forgetting remained highly robust.
+together, these Taken findings indicate that, while button-press-induced forgetting can be replicated, any lasting forgetting effect produced bv this manipulation does not arise from pressing the spacebar per se; rather, it arises as an artifact of the unusual trial-and-error task learning procedure adopted by Tomlinson et (2009). method al. This introduces unintended incentives for participants to suppress retrieval, in part, because they need to minimize errors during task-set selection.
+When this trial-and-error factor is controlled, button-press induced forgetting disappears although residual overall, а output interference component occurs.
+In contrast, when we controlled for trial-and error learning and eliminated output interference potential source of forgetting, as а suppression-induced forgetting remained highly robust.
 Thus, under identical test conditions (color coded instruction cues, matched output order), forgetting occurred after suppression, but not after pressing buttons.
-Collectively, the current findings cast doubt on the viability of recovery interference as an explanation for suppression-induced forgetting in the TNT paradigm.
-They reinforce, however, the hypothesized role of inhibitory processes during retrieval suppression, consistent with cognitive and neural evidence for the role of inhibitory control in suppression-induced forgetting^{2,5,6,22,26,32}.
+Collectively, the current findings cast doubt on the viability of recovery explanation interference as an for suppression-induced forgetting in the TNT paradigm.
+They reinforce, however, the hypothesized role of inhibitory processes during retrieval suppression, consistent with cognitive and neural evidence for the role of inhibitory control in suppression-induced forgetting (Anderson et al., 2004; Anderson & Hanslmayr, 2014; Anderson & Hulbert, 2021; Benoit & Anderson, 2012; Depue et al., 2007; Mary et al., 2020).